fox142857/vuepress03_text03-eslold03-/docs/en/download.md

 # Download

-Please select a project to download:
+Click the card to download the installer:

 <div class="downloads">
   <div class="row">